 Informationen für Studierende und Angestellte mit Kind(ern) an der Universität Freiburg – ein Wegweiser für Eltern und VorgesetzteInformations pour étudiant-e-s et employé-e-s avec enfant(s) à l’Université de Fribourg – Guide pour parents et supérieur-e-s

-If you study at the Science and Medicine Faculty: a series of information related to health issues has been gathered on the Maternity’s protection page.
+If you study at the Science and Medicine Faculty: a series of information related to health issues has been gathered on the maternity’s protection page.

 An academic leave during a semester may also be a solution after the child’s birth.
 A maximum of 4 leave requests can be made during your studies.
 The request must be submitted to the Office for Admissions and Registration.

 For courses with participation monitoring, an active participation is an integral part of the final grade.
-Hence, a limited number of absences are allowed.
+Hence, only a limited number of absences are allowed.

 - This applies in particular to the Faculty of Economics and Social Sciences and the Faculty of Humanities.

-- The Faculty of Law allows a maximum of 3 justified absence during the three weeks of intensive courses (only case of force majeure).
+- The Faculty of Law allows a maximum of 3 justified absences during the three weeks of intensive courses (only case of force majeure).
 This applies also to health issues due to a pregnancy.
 It is mandatory to present a medical certificate if you can’t take an exam due to health reasons.